ekanatbekov/KE_L_AWS_2023/README.md

 CreatedBy = Kanya
 Team = DevOPs

-also in the same folder please create a file callet provider.tf with following content in it
+also in the same folder please create a file called provider.tf with following content in it

 provider "aws" {
   region = "us-east-1"